10 Famous Stars That Started as Buskers

-The Irish singer-songwriter is the vocalist and guitarist for the rock band The Frames, one half of the folk-rock duo The Swell Season, and is also known for his acting.
-He has appeared in BAFTA-winning film The Commitments and the award-winning film Once, for which he won several awards, including the Oscar for Best Original Song for ‘Falling Slowly.’
+The irish singer-songwriter is the vocalist and guitarist for the rock band The Frames, one half of the folk-rock duo The Swell Season, and is also known for his acting.
+He has appeared in the BAFTA-winning film The Commitments and the award-winning film Once, for which he won several awards, including the Oscar for Best Original Song for ‘Falling Slowly.’

 However, before he was an award-winning actor and musician, he was busking on the streets of Dublin as a young teen.
 He quit school at the age of 13, and he instead started busking in Dublin, singing and playing songs by Bob Dylan and Van Morrison on his guitar.
 In 2019, when listening to a young busker in Dublin, he joined in for a song, returning to his first performances as a singer.

 Passenger is the stage name of English folk-rock singer-songwriter Michael Rosenberg.
 He was nominated for the Brit Award British Single of the Year in 2014 for the song ‘Let Her Go.’